Ever found yourself dreaming of a quiet spot tucked away under vast skies and sprawling landscapes?

 We absolutely loved our time in this gorgeous gem of the Karoo.

-As always, please ask us any questions, and we’d love to hear from anyone who has visited Prince Albert and your favourite thing to do, see or visit either in the town itself or surrounding areas.
+As always, please ask us any questions.
+We’d love to hear from anyone who has visited Prince Albert and what their favourite thing to do, see, or visit is either in the town itself or surrounding areas.

 Pin and Save for Later